Last Updated | August 30, 2022

 • The overtime and downtime costs for trainees and trainers should be considered in the budget

 According to research, 73.5 hours of training will cost $3067, 52.5 hours of training will cost $2777, and 23.9 hours of training will cost $1538 for one trainee.
-If you want a better idea into costs, it’s suggested that you go through different hospital EHR implementation budget plan examples to gain an idea.
+If you want a better idea of costs, it’s suggested that you go through different hospital EHR implementation budget plan examples to gain an idea.

 What Are The EHR Adoption Barriers?